noahjkrueger/KBMSTR/README.md

 #### dataset
 This argument is an optional argument only because of another argument, [display](#display).
 It is required for analyzing or generating a keyboard layout.
-The value for this argument is a path the the directory that houses the datasets to use.
+The value for this argument is a path the directory that houses the datasets to use.
 This argument is ignored if the [display](#display) argument is present.

 #### breaker_lim